What are Strings and Things Cheestrings made of?

-It’s the gentle cooking process of the cheese that allows us to create the perfect stringy-ness, which makes Cheestrings so special!
+However,…I can tell you that it’s the gentle cooking process of the cheese that allows us to create the perfect stringy-ness.

 What is the difference between Strings and Things Cheestrings and other cheese?

 There are so many types of cheese in the world – soft or hard, white or yellow, or even blue!
 It all depends on the milk the cheese is made from, how the cheese is made, how long it “matures” and many other factors.
-We like Cheestrings to be a mild cheese, as that’s what most children seem to prefer.
+We like Cheestrings to be a mild cheese, as that’s what most children love.

 Why is Vitamin D important?

-Vitamin D is an essential vitamin that helps our bodies absorb calcium from food and drink.
-It is really important for maintaining healthy bones, especially in children.
-Vitamin D is sometimes known as the ‘sunshine vitamin’ because the body manufactures it through the action of sunlight on the skin.
 Unfortunately, the sun doesn’t always shine.
-That’s why it is a good idea to eat foods that are rich in Vitamin D. Both Cheestrings and Yollies are a rich source of Vitamin D – one Cheestring contains 25% of the NRV* for Vitamin D.
+That’s why it is a good idea to eat foods that are rich in Vitamin D. Both Cheestrings and Yollies are a rich source of Vitamin D – one Cheestring contains 15% of the NRV* for Vitamin D.